joseriveraphd/proj_sql/README.md

 # What are the top 10 reasons people call 3-1-1 in San Francisco?

 Let’s explore the top 10 complaints from people who called 3-1-1.
-We’ll write the query so that we can specify the year and rank categories based on how many how many complaints were received.
-Furthermore, the query can tell us whether two category ranks are equal (tied) since we avoid use of the LIMIT function.
+We’ll write the query so that we can specify the year and rank each category based on how many complaints were received.
+Furthermore, the query can potentially tell us whether two category ranks are equal (tied), since we avoid use of the LIMIT function.

 For the purposes of exploration we’ll take a look at the top 10